rtmigo/bgprocess_py/README.md

         # waiting for the next line, but not too long
         str3 = bp.next_line(read_timeout=0.25)  # 0.25 seconds

-        # skipping lines until we get the line mathing the condition
+        # skipping lines until we get the line matching the condition
         str4 = bp.next_line(match = lambda line: line.startswith('a'))

         # skipping lines until we get the line matching the condition.